 Vacation Year Entitlement

 First and second years 15 workdays

 Third year and thereafter 20 workdays

-(b) Part-time employees shall be entitled to annual vacation, as above, on a prorated basis.
+Seventh year and thereafter 25 workdays

-(c) Temporary employees whose term exceeds six months shall receive annual vacation entitlement as set out in Article 20.1 and 20.2.
+- (b) Part-time employees shall be entitled to annual vacation, as above, on a prorated basis. - (c) Temporary employees whose term exceeds six months shall receive annual vacation entitlement as set out in Article 20.1 and 20.2.